gottacatchenall/ms_data_schema_macroecology/manuscript.md

 developed in other fields of study, in order to learn what makes an open standard succeed in promoting data sharing, and what doesn't.
-Based on the properties of good standards we identify, we propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to the three primary benefits of standardization mentioned earlier.
+Based on the properties of good standards we identify, we propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the three primary benefits of standardization mentioned earlier.